What the students say… Justice and Ole Nikolaï

 “I started making music when I was about four years old.
 I love making all kinds of music, especially pop and American trap music.
 At Wisseloord I mostly want to learn about producing, mixing & mastering and songwriting but I also enjoy the business classes.”

-Making music at Wisseloord Academy
+Audio-engineer music at Wisseloord Academy

 Justice and Ole are two students out of the 40 that make up the very first class of Wisseloord Academy.
 The Academy is located at Wisseloord Studios, a well-known studio where all types of artists come to record their music.
 It makes for a dynamics environment that’s working out well for both the students and the recording artists.
 There’s music being created every day and that just does wonders for the energy.